 Grate the boiled carrots and mix it with 1/3 of the butter and cheese.
 Season with salt and pepper and set aside.

-Lastly, mix in chopped green chillies (de-seeded) with a handful of chopped parsley leaves (or salad leaves) with the remaining butter and cheese.
-You could also use cream cheese for this layer as it will help the rather coarse parsley and green chilies to blend into a smooth paste.
+Lastly, mix in chopped green chilies (de-seeded) with a handful of chopped parsley leaves (or salad leaves), a teaspoon of mustard paste with the remaining butter and cheese.
+You could also use cream cheese for this layer as it will help the rather coarse parsley and green chilies to blend into a smoother paste.

 You will need four slices of bread to make one sandwich.
 Apply a layer of carrot paste to one slice of bread, beetroot to the next and a layer of parsley to the third slice and lastly top with a slice of plain bread to make it into a sandwich.

-You could slice them diagonally into two triangles or slice horizontally and vertically from the centre to make four petite sandwich squares.
-You could prep these early and cover with a damp cloth or cling film and leave in the fridge for a good 2-3 hours.
+You can prep these early and cover with a damp cloth or cling film and leave in the fridge for a good 2-3 hours.

 Tip: If you forgot to leave the butter out to soften, you could always grate the butter using a grater just how you would do with cheese.
 It will help soften the butter in no time!

 Do follow me on Instagram if you’d like to follow my daily foodie adventures.